csswizardry/csswizardry.github.com/_posts/2013-01-23-your-logo-is-still-an-image-and-so-is-mine.md

 1. It allows you to sprite up your logo.
 2. The misconception that a logo is somehow a heading.

-My article – which I still stand by – debunked the second, but former is a point of interest…
+My article – which I still stand by – debunked the second, but the former is a point of interest…

 I received [an issue](https://github.com/csswizardry/csswizardry.github.com/issues/18) on [the CSS Wizardry repo](https://github.com/csswizardry/csswizardry.github.com/)